 “Nonsense.”
 Isaac said suddenly.
 “If anything, I’m glad you called, even though it was just to give this information.
 It’s good to hear from you.”

-“Even if that weren’t the case, you’re always more then welcome to call.
-And not just your folks you know.
+“Even if that weren’t the case, you’re always more than welcome to call.
+And not just your folks or the others you know.
 After all, you have my number.”

 She laughed a bit.
 “I did just send you that information,” her smile faltered slightly.
 “I know you and Mom aren’t allowed to work on the case, because of your connection.”